corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 let y: i8 = x as i8;  // Can overflow!
 ```

-When converting between numeric types in Rust, there are three main approaches:
+There are three main ways to convert between numeric types in Rust:

-1. Using the `as` keyword: This approach works for both lossless and lossy conversions.
+1. ⚠️ Using the `as` keyword: This approach works for both lossless and lossy conversions.
 In cases where data loss might occur (like converting from `i64` to `i32`), **it will simply truncate the value**.

-2. Using `From::from()`: This method only allows **lossless conversions**.
+2. Using [`From::from()`](https://doc.rust-lang.org/std/convert/trait.From.html): This method only allows **lossless conversions**.
 For example, you can convert from `i32` to `i64` since all 32-bit integers can fit within 64 bits.
 However, you cannot convert from `i64` to `i32` using this method since it could potentially lose data.

-3. Using `TryFrom` and `TryInto`: This method is similar to `From::from()` but returns a `Result` instead of panicking.
+3. Using [`TryFrom`](https://doc.rust-lang.org/std/convert/trait.TryFrom.html): This method is similar to `From::from()` but returns a `Result` instead of panicking.
 This is useful when you want to handle potential data loss gracefully.

 {% info(title="Quick Tip: Safe Numeric Conversions", icon="info") %}